-- 1. the licensee of a brand or trademark under which the battery is sold, offered for sale, or distributed in or into Connecticut, regardless of whether the trademark is registered in this state; - 2. the battery's importer of record into the United States; or - 3. the person who first sells, offers for sale, or distributes the battery in or into Connecticut, if no person has a commercial presence in the state.
+- 1. the licensee of a brand or trademark under which the battery is sold, offered for sale, or distributed in or into Connecticut, regardless of whether the trademark is registered in this state; - 2. the importer of record for the battery into the United States; or - 3. the person who first sells, offers for sale, or distributes the battery in or into Connecticut, if no person has a commercial presence in the state.

-The bill largely applies the same hierarchy to determine a producer for battery-containing products, though brand or trademark licensees may be deemed the producers if the product is used in a commercial enterprise, in addition to being sold, offered for sale, or distributed in the state as described above.
+The bill largely applies the same hierarchy for determining a producer with respect to battery-containing products, though brand or trademark licensees may be deemed the producers if the product is used in a commercial enterprise, in addition to being sold, offered for sale, or distributed in the state as described above.